konstellation-io/kre/k8s-manager/README.md

 - **RBAC**: The Kubernetes objects `Role`, `ServiceAccount` and `RoleBinding` to allow the K8s Runtime Operator to create the required objects within the namespace.

-- **KRE Runtime Operator**: This is the Kubernetes operator that extend the Custom Resource Definition to create the Runtime resource.
+- **K8s Runtime Operator**: This is the Kubernetes operator that extend the Custom Resource Definition to create the Runtime resource.

 - **Runtime**: This custom resource is the base infrastructure needed to later run a `RuntimeVersion` created with a `.krt` file.